Please note: (eHost has recently shut down and has been replaced by iPage.)

 Based on the popular Weebly.com platform, this is the quickest and simplest way to launch professional looking websites, and involves nothing more complicated than choosing from a vast library of pre-designed templates and using your mouse to customise things like menus, images, text and colour schemes.

 The quality level of these templates is a cut above those offered by some other leading hosting companies, and most are fully responsive, so you never have to worry about how your site will look when it’s viewed on a mobile phone or tablet rather than the traditional desktop computer.

-On the whole, I’ve got nothing but praise for eHost’s website building tools, especially since there’s a variety of options to suit webmasters of all levels of skill and technical know-how.
+I’ve got nothing but praise for eHost’s website building tools, especially since there’s a variety of options to suit webmasters of all levels of skill and technical know-how.

 After building your website, the next big task is to go out and promote it. eHost, like many top companies, lends a hand with this by bundling £200 of search engine advertising credits in with their unlimited plan.

 Before you use those credits to create paid advertisements on search engines like Google, Yahoo! and Bing, you can use the company’s free SEO and site analytics tools to assess what visitors are looking for from your site and tailor your ads accordingly.